gipi/blog/_drafts/vpn.md

 tags: [VPN, linux]
 ---

+I was in need to have a working VPN with Fortigate and here I'm going to recollect the procedure that has permited to accomplish such simple but incredibly complex task.

+My sistem is an Ubuntu 20.04, for example on an Ubuntu 18.10 this doesn't work :) if someone knows why I would be glad to be informed.

 ## Dependencies

+These are the packages that I installed

 ```
 strongswan libstrongswan-standard-plugins libstrongswan resolvconf
 ```

 ## Configuration

+To configure a connection having ``172.16.0.0/16`` as the "enterprise" part of the tunnel, and as "local" part your home network (``192.168.1.0/24``) and using as authentication an internal ``LDAP``, I used the following ``/etc/ipsec.conf``

 ```
 # ipsec.conf - strongSwan IPsec configuration file